 Simulators vs. Emulators: How They Are Different

-The graph below shows the popularity of virtualization and emulation in Google search over the past 5 years in the United States.
+The graph below shows the popularity of virtualization and emulation in Google searches over the past 5 years in the United States.

 Simulators provide an opportunity to practice a virtual digital product.
 Emulators personify an app in the same way a computer would, with a variety of variables to manipulate and interact with.
 Simulators are a mostly hands-off practice, whereas emulators offer more interactive intelligence.
 Think of simulators as tools and toolsets that can be used out in the field to assess a site and mimic a system in the real world.
 Emulators are tools that are meant to be used at a more strategic and tactical level to test your site without impacting it.